• Skip to primary navigation

 • ISecretShop – This is another one that I’ve used very sparingly.
 I rarely see anything good on it, but I have done some restaurant secret shops through this app before.

 A word about payments.
-Almost all secret shopper apps pay once per month, which means that you’ll have to be able to float the cost of your meals for at least a little bit.
+Almost all secret shopper apps pay once per month, which means you’ll have to be able to float the cost of your meals for at least a little bit.
 Bestmark pays twice per month, so you’re usually only floating the cost of the meal for 15 days.
 The other secret shop websites only pay once per month, so you’ll have to be prepared to float your costs for at least 30 days.
 I don’t usually find this to be a problem, but it’s just something to note.

 Takeaways